BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 Here you will find additional annotation of the same protein from the MSD Motif database at the EBI.
 Notice that in this case the version is not the same as the version from the UniProt DAS server for the same protein accession.
-A typical DAS client should note this discrepancy and warn the user that the protein sequence being annotated is possibly not compatible.
+This could mean that the MSD DAS server is not providing annotation on the same version of the sequence being served from the UniProt DAS server.
+A typical DAS client should note this discrepancy and warn the user that the protein sequence being annotated is possibly not the same.

 > ***Navigate to
 > <http://bioinf.cs.ucl.ac.uk:8000/servlet/pdas.pdasServlet2/das/features?segment=Q14974>***